 Virtual general caregiver support groups Support group Date General support group Open to caregivers anywhere in B.C. who are currently caring for a person living with dementia.
 2nd Monday of the month, 7 to 8:30 p.m.
 1st Tuesday of the month, 7 to 8:30 p.m.
 2nd Friday of the month, 10 to 11:30 a.m.
 3rd Thursday of the month, 2 to 3:30 p.m.
 3rd Thursday of the month, 7 to 8:30 p.m.
-General support group (Cantonese) Open to anyone in B.C. who speaks Cantonese and is currently caring for a person living with dementia.
-For more information, call the Chinese First Link [®] Dementia Helpline at 1-833-674-5007.
-General support group (Punjabi/Hindi) Open to anyone in B.C. who speaks Punjabi or Hindi and is currently caring for a person living with dementia.
+General support group (Punjabi/Hindi) Open to caregivers anywhere in B.C. who speak Punjabi or Hindi and are currently caring for a person living with dementia.
 For more information, call the South Asian First Link® Dementia Helpline at 1-833-674-5003.
 General support group (Mandarin) Open to anyone in B.C. who speaks Mandarin and is currently caring for a person living with dementia.
+For more information, call the South Asian First Link® Dementia Helpline at 1-833-674-5003.
+General support group (Cantonese) Open to anyone in B.C. who speaks Cantonese and is currently caring for a person living with dementia.
+For more information, please call the Chinese First Link® Dementia Helpline at 1-833-674-5007.
+Register by calling the First Link® Dementia Helpline at 1-800-936-6033

-For more information, call the Chinese First Link® Dementia Helpline at 1-833-674-5007.
-Virtual specialized support groups Adult children support group Open to caregivers anywhere in B.C. who are caring for a parent living with dementia.
+Virtual specialized support groups Support group Date Adult children support group Open to caregivers anywhere in B.C. who are caring for a parent living with dementia.
 For more information, please call the First Link® Dementia Helpline at 1-800-936-6033.
 Young onset support group Open to caregivers anywhere in B.C. who are caring for a person living with dementia who was diagnosed before the age of 65.
-For more information, please call the First Link [®] Dementia Helpline at 1-800-936-6033.
+For more information, please call the First Link® Dementia Helpline at 1-800-936-6033.
 Long-term care support group Open to caregivers anywhere in B.C. who are caring for a person living with dementia in a long-term care home.
 3rd Tuesday of the month, 10 to 11:30 a.m.
 3rd Tuesday of the month, 7 to 8:30 p.m.
 3rd Wednesday of the month, 7 to 8:30 p.m.
-2SLGBTQIA+ support group Open to 2SLGBTQIA+ caregivers or caregivers of a person living with dementia who identifies as 2SLGBTQIA+ anywhere in B.C.
+2SLGBTQIA+support group Open to 2SLGBTQIA+ caregivers or caregivers of a person living with dementia who identifies as 2SLGBTQIA+ anywhere in B.C.
 1st Wednesday of the month, 7 to 8:30 p.m.
+Early stage support group Open to people living with early symptoms of dementia to discuss the impact of the disease, share stories, experiences and learn from one another about how to live well with dementia.
+For more information, please call the First Link® Dementia Helpline at 1-800-936-6033.
 Lewy body dementia support group Open to caregivers anywhere in B.C. who are caring for a person living with Lewy body dementia.
-For more information, call the South Asian First Link® Dementia Helpline at 1-833-674-5003.

-Support group Date Early-stage support group Open to people living with early symptoms of dementia to discuss the impact of the disease, share stories, experiences and learn from one another about how to live well with dementia.
 For more information, please call the First Link® Dementia Helpline at 1-800-936-6033.
 BvFTD support group Open to caregivers anywhere in B.C. who are caring for someone with behavioural variant frontotemporal dementia.
 For more information, please call the First Link® Dementia Helpline at 1-800-936-6033.